mikey-t/swig/docs/SwigDevNotes.md

     - Override ts-node paths
     - Set alternate swigfile location
     - Suppress warnings from startup checks (such as for dual typescript/non-typescript swigfile where consumer is doing their own transpilation)
+- Look into using tsx for typescript execution instead of ts-node (or in addition to as another option)

 ## TODO - address direct node_modules access issue